BenKuhnhaeuser/TrainingInPhylogenomics/README.md

   * NGS techniques - e.g.'s:
     * RAD-Seq
     * target capture of gene regions
+      * mention baits and enrichment  - requirement of short ( e.g 120bp) bait seqs designed against a subset of target genes selected from the genome
       * Various methods but recommend HybPiper (Johnson et al)
       * Requires a bait kit for enrichment and reference target sequences (Angios353)
       * Mention skimming is possible